Dissipative Optomechanics in High-Frequency Nanomechanical Resonators: Results

 The optomechanical interaction imprints information about the thermomechanical motion of the cavity onto the reflected light.
-Fig.~\ref{fig:3}\textbf{a} shows the photocurrent power spectral density, $S_\text{II}(\Omega)$, of the reflected light captured using a fast photodetector (Discovery Semiconductors DSC30S) and a real-time spectrum analyzer (Agilent PXA N9030A).
+Fig.~\ref{fig:3}\textbf{a} shows the optical detector's photocurrent power spectral density, $S_\text{II}(\Omega)$.
 Two acoustic modes were found around $\SI{5.5}{GHz}$, corresponding to the breathing modes of each silicon nanobeam.
-Due to small fabrication imperfections, these modes are non-degenerate.
-Lorentzian fittings yields mechanical Q-factors $Q_m \approx 2100$ for both modes.
-The following analysis will focus on mode 1 ($\Omega = \Omega_1$), whereas analogous results for mode 2 are shown in the supplementary material (\textbf{S}5).

-To demonstrate an unique consequence of the interference between dispersive and dissipative coupling in our device, Fig.~\ref{fig:3}\textbf{b} shows a density map constructed by stacking multiple photocurrent spectral densities (as in Fig.~\ref{fig:3}\textbf{a}) obtained for a range of laser-cavity detunings around the antisymmetric optical supermode, $\Delta = \omega_l - \omega_+$.
-The laser frequency is swept from red to blue detunings, allowing the access of $S_\text{II}(\Omega)$ at $\Delta = \pm \Omega_1$.
-These are the regions of interest in the sideband-resolved regime, where either the Stokes or Anti-Stokes sidebands are resonantly enhanced.
-For optical powers as low as $\SI{1}{\micro\watt}$ we verify a thermo-optically induced bistability in the optical response, causing abrupt changes in the transduction amplitude when the laser is tuned near the resonance~\cite{Primo2021AccurateOptomechanics,Barclay2005NonlinearTaper}.
-Transduction with optical power below the bistable regime is shown in~\textbf{S}6.
+Due to natural variations in the fabrication process (see Methods), these modes are non-degenerate and have frequencies $\Omega_1$ and $\Omega_2$.
+Lorentzian fittings yield mechanical Q-factors $Q_m \approx 2100$ for both modes.
+Fig.~\ref{fig:3}\textbf{b} shows a density map constructed by stacking multiple photocurrent spectral densities obtained for a range of laser-cavity detunings around the differential optical supermode, $\Delta = \omega_l - \omega_+$; the data in Fig.~\ref{fig:3}\textbf{a} is represented by the vertical dashed line.
+The optical mode reflection is also plotted for reference as overlaid points in this map showing a slightly thermo-optical induced bistable regime.